Top 10 Reasons Movie Theaters May Be a Thing of the Past

 8 Lack of blockbuster movies

-According to Business Insider The number of wide releases by the six major studios – Warner Bros, Walt Disney, 20th Century Fox, Paramount Pictures, Sony Pictures, and Universal – has also been on a downward trend since 2006.
+According to Business Insider, the number of wide releases by the six major studios - Warner Bros, Walt Disney, 20th Century Fox, Paramount Pictures, Sony Pictures, and Universal - has been on a downward trend since 2006.
 In 2017, they released just 79 movies, down 38% from 2006.
 Since 1995, only 2013 was lower.
-This Hurts because movie theaters kinda rely on those big hits and with the big 6 eating up companies left and right *looking at you Disney* there's less major releases from the major studios.

 9 Theater gimmicks are losing their appeal

-While 3D IMAX and Dolby sound are nice is it worth the higher price?
-Does it warrant that much of a difference to get a 4D XL smell spraying Virtual Reality experience?
+While 3D, IMAX, and Dolby sound are nice, is it worth the higher price?
+Does it warrant that much of a difference to get a 4D XL smell-spraying Virtual Reality experience?

 10 Snacks are expensive